emilybache/RPG-Combat-Approval-Kata/README.md

 1. Allies cannot Deal Damage to one another.

-1. Allies can Heal one another.
+1. Allies can Heal one another and non-allies cannot.

+## Iteration Four

+1. Characters that survive 1000 damage points (counted over several battles) gain a level

+1. Characters that have ever been part of 3 or more distinct factions gain a level

 ## Iteration Five